Vreth-r/OsuSub10/README.md

 - Encoded json beatmap format
 - Fully navigatable

-## Improvments I Might Make in the Future But Didn't Have Time For In V1
+## Improvements I Might Make in the Future But Didn't Have Time For In V1

 - Use actual animations and custom sprites for hit objects instead of manually scaling and animating with code
 - Better hit detection than simple raycasts